 Our volunteer hosts are essential to the daily operation of the Chapel.
 They come from many walks of life and share in their desire to be a friendly face and helping hand to everyone at the airport.

-Currently there are twelve associate chaplains who work alongside the Lead Chaplain at YVR and represent a number of faith communities.
+Currently there are 7 associate chaplains who work alongside Co-chaplains Dennis Kirkley and David Holliday at YVR and represent a number of faith communities.
 They spend their time assisting passengers and connecting with airport employees.

 What's the Chapel story?
 The Chapel at the Vancouver International Airport (YVR) has been in operation since 1983.
-Rev. Layne Daggett founded the YVR Chapel ministry and continues to serve in many ways, including Chaplain Emeritus.
+Rev. Layne Daggett founded the YVR Chapel ministry and continued to serve in many ways, including being Chaplain Emeritus.
 Dr. Frank McLeod and Rev. Ian Easter also served significant terms at the YVR Chapel, and Rev. Dennis Kirkley has been building on the foundation of these fine gentlemen since 2013.

 Why is there a Chapel?
 Everyone seems to ask, “Why in the world is there a Chapel at the Airport?”
 Great question!
 I wondered the same thing when I began, but I soon learned that Layne, Frank, Ian and their Chapel Volunteers built a wonderful connection to hundreds of airport employees and assisted thousands of passengers, including many refugees, over the years.